Feds say oil deal woes led to murder of Vermont man – KION546

 MONTPELIER, Vt.
 (AP) — A conspiracy that stretched across the continent and resulted in the murder of a Vermont man grew out of a financial dispute between the victim and one of the men now charged with arranging to have him killed, federal prosecutors say.

-In court filings from federal court in Las Vegas, prosecutors laid out what they allege are the details of the conspiracy that resulted in the January 2018 shooting death of Gregory Davis, who was abducted from his Danville home on Jan.
+In filings from federal court in Las Vegas, prosecutors laid out details of the alleged conspiracy that resulted in the January 2018 shooting death of Gregory Davis, who was abducted from his Danville home on Jan.
 6. He was found dead the next day in a snowbank on a back road in Barnet.

-During 2017, Serhat Gumrukcu was facing felony fraud charges in California state court, prosecutors say.
-In 2017 Gumrukcu was putting together a successful deal that came together soon after Davis’s death that gave him significant ownership stake in Enochian Bioscience.
+During 2017, Gumrukcu was facing felony fraud charges in California state court, prosecutors say.
+In 2017 Gumrukcu was putting together a successful deal that came together soon after Davis’s death, which gave him significant ownership stake in Enochian Bioscience.
 The Los Angeles-based company describes itself as developing therapies “to cure and treat diseases that kill millions of people each year.”

 “Gumrukcu therefore had a strong motive to prevent Davis from reporting yet another fraud, and likely threatening the Enochian deal,” said the filing.
 “At present, Serhat Gumrukcu appears to own over $100 million worth of Enochian stock.”